Resolving DVD and Blu-ray Movie Problems (Windows 8)

 Disconnecting non-essential devices that are connected to the computer can free up valuable system resources and can result in better movie performance.
 Turn off printers, multifunction devices (or all-in-ones), and scanners, and unplug cameras, thumb drives, and portable music devices.
 If this does not help, continue to the next step.

 Step 5: Making sure that your DVD or Blu-ray drive and player software have the latest updates

 Some models of DVD or Blu-ray drives show improved video playback after upgrading the drive firmware.
+If you are having trouble playing Blu-rays or DVDs, try installing the latest drive and player software.
 The latest DVD or Blu-ray player software for your computer may contain updates that address playback performance problems.
-Use the HP Support & Drivers Web page to find and install DVD or Blu-ray drive firmware updates.
+Use the HP Support Web page to find and install DVD or Blu-ray drive firmware updates.
 Check for software updates from the manufacturer of the media player software you have installed.

 Copy of a DVD or Blu-ray movie does not play

 The data stored on most DVD or Blu-ray movies is encrypted and does not allow a playable movie to be copied.
 Making a normal disc copy of a commercial movie produces a disc that cannot be played - this is normal.